Romain Iannetta

 Romain Iannetta (born 27 November 1979) is a French racing driver who last competed in the GT4 European Series, driving the No. 77 Audi R8 LMS GT4 Evo for Full Motorsport.
 He also competes part-time in the NASCAR Whelen Euro Series as the driver of the No. 46 Chevrolet Camaro for Marko Stipp Motorsport in the EuroNASCAR PRO class.

-He is the nephew of driver Alain Iannetta who participated in 24 Hours of Le Mans three times (1988, 1989 and 1990).
+Iannetta is the nephew of driver Alain Iannetta who participated in 24 Hours of Le Mans three times (1988, 1989 and 1990).

-In parallel to his passion, Romain is an instructor at the flight school PRO'PULSION (Dreux and Issoire) and driving a Ferrari 360 Modena for JMB Racing.
+In parallel to his passion, Iannetta is an instructor at the flight school PRO'PULSION (Dreux and Issoire) and driving a Ferrari 360 Modena for JMB Racing.
 He also worked for many auto manufacturers at the launch of new vehicles on the market (Volkswagen, Audi, Citroën, Renault, Alfa Romeo...).

 It began in 2000 in the trade of the automotive stunt team CINE CASCADE directed by Jean-Claude Lagnes.
 It revolves mainly around feature films such as: Le Boulet, Ripoux 3, San Antonio, Hush!, Taxi, 36 Quai des Orfèvres, The Bourne Identity and The Mental Love your father.

-He was awarded the World Stunt Awards in the United States for the best sequence on a vehicle for the year 2003 for the film "The Bourne Identity".
+Iannetta was awarded the World Stunt Awards in the United States for the best sequence on a vehicle for the year 2003 for the film "The Bourne Identity".